Counter top

 Removing Alkaline Etch Marks

 If your natural stone is something other than polished marble, you may attempt to remove a moderate alkaline etch mark using a mild acid.
 Be sure to thoroughly rinse the area to avoid causing acid etch damage to the stone.
 Re-honing and re-polishing may be necessary.
+If the etch is severe, widespread, or on a surface you can’t afford to experiment on, professional restoration is usually the safest path.
+Here are two real examples of what that kind of restoration can look like: flood-damaged marble floor restoration case study and etched marble vanity restoration case study.
 Please feel free to contact us with questions or concerns you have about alkaline etch damage.

 This is one of a series of articles written and published on behalf of SurpHaces PRO Partners.